ab12gu/technical-notes/docs/misc/animals/dog-sitting.md

     - in that she will groom herself clean
 - I don't wash or groom her
 - but if you wanted to take her to a groomer lmk; i would be down to cover it!
+    - idk how she'll behave with the groomer tho

 ## Shedding